Commit message guidelines

 The commit contains the following structural elements, to communicate intent to the consumers of our libraries:

-1. fix: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
+1. fix: a commit of the type fix patches a bug in your codebase (this correlates with PATCHarrow-up-right in Semantic Versioning).

-2. feat: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).
+2. feat: a commit of the type feat introduces a new feature to the codebase (this correlates with MINORarrow-up-right in Semantic Versioning).

 4. other types that are supported: